Creating Apps from the CLI

 Created http://mystic-wind-83.herokuapp.com/ | git@heroku.com:mystic-wind-83.git

-Since Heroku app names are in a global namespace, you can expect that common names, like “blog” or “wiki”, will already be taken.
+Since Heroku app names are in a global namespace, you can expect that common names, like “blog” or “wiki”, are already taken.
 It’s often easier to start with a default name and rename the app later.

-Once your new app is created, before any code has been deployed, Heroku will display a generic welcome message to its visitors.
-This page is served with HTTP status code 502 to indicate that the app is not yet running.
+After your new app is created, before any code has been deployed, Heroku displays a generic welcome message to its visitors.
+This page is served with HTTP status code 502 to indicate that the app isn’t yet running.